Occupy Wall Street: Income and wealth inequality

 A chart showing the disparity in income distribution in the United States.
 Wealth inequality and income inequality have been central concerns among OWS protesters.

 Income inequality and wealth inequality were focal points of the Occupy Wall Street protests.
-This focus by the movement was studied by Arindajit Dube and Ethan Kaplan of the University of Massachusetts Amherst, who noted that "...
+These concerns reflected a much broader and more public debate about whether the benefits of economic growth were truly being shared across society.
+For a many participants, the issue was not only the economic distance between the rich and the poor, but also the belief that economic inequality was translating to more unequal political power, thus reducing opportunity for regular ordinary citizens.
+This idea was studied by Arindajit Dube and Ethan Kaplan of the University of Massachusetts Amherst, who noted that "...
 Only after it became increasingly clear that the political process was unable to enact serious reforms to address the causes or consequences of the economic crisis did we see the emergence of the OWS movement."
+As a result, inequality became both an economic and democratic issue within the movement's rhetoric.
 Fear of dollar decline broadened interest in monetary reform.

 Goals

 OWS's goals included a reduction in the influence of corporations on politics, more balanced distribution of income, more and better jobs, bank reform (especially to curtail speculative trading by banks), forgiveness of student loan debt or other relief for indebted students, and alleviation of the foreclosure situation.
+Taken together, these goals can be reflected as the movement's bigger criticism of an economic system than many of people believed favored the financial institutions and wealthy elites over ordinary citizens.
+Rather than just focusing only on a single policy issue, Occupy Wall Street brought a very wide range of things together such as inequality, debt, unemployment, and political influence.
 Some media labeled the protests "anti-capitalist", while others disputed the relevance of this label.

 Beginning on September 17, 2011, Zuccotti Park was occupied by protesters.

 Some protesters favored a fairly concrete set of national policy proposals.
-One OWS group that favored specific demands created a document entitled the 99 Percent Declaration, but this was regarded as an attempt to "co-opt" the "Occupy" name, and the document and group were rejected by the General Assemblies of Occupy Wall Street and Occupy Philadelphia.
+One OWS group that favored specific demands created a document entitled the 99 Percent Declaration, but this was regarded as an attempt to "co-opt" the "Occupy" name, and the document and group were rejected by the General Assemblies of Occupy Wall Street and Occupy Philadelphia. this disagreement illustrated a larger tension between the people inside the movement, such as people who wanted specific legislative demands and other people who believed that it is strength coming from remaining open, decentralized, and very broadly representative.

 During the occupation in Liberty Square, a declaration was issued with a list of grievances.
 The declaration stated that the "grievances are not all-inclusive".